Instagram Stories – the Snapchat clone that did it better and is now dominating social media.

 If you’ve used a location or hashtag sticker the views from those specific feeds will be grouped together rather than showing individual profiles.

 Get creative!
 Instagram Stories is a great tool for businesses to show off and create real engagement.

 Looking for some inspiration?
-Here’s some Instagram accounts that are getting it right.
+Here are some Instagram accounts that are getting it right.

-After reading this guide why not create you own Instagram Stories and let us see?
-Either follow us on Instagram , @wearemechanised, or leave your Instagram account in the comments below.
+After reading this guide why not create your own Instagram Stories and let us see?
+Either follow us on Instagram, @wearemechanised or leave your Instagram account in the comments below.
 We’ll look forward to seeing them.